Graylag Nature Preserve

 COVID-19 Safety Precautions: The program will be held entirely outdoors, limited to 15 participants, and social-distancing will be encouraged.
-Participants will be required complete a simple online health screening before leaving home.
 Participants will be asked to stay home if they have tested positive for COVID-19, are waiting for COVID-19 test results, have COVID-19 symptoms, or have had close contact with a person who has tested positive for or who has symptoms of COVID-19 in advance of a field trip.

 What to Bring: Dress for being outdoors in winter conditions.
 Bring a snack, plenty of water, and your own snowshoes or traction devices.

 In order to ensure this program is accessible for all, there are three registration fee options - $5, $15, or $25.
 Please pay what you can.